tubaplayerdis/BRCE/README.md

 ## Development

 This project is still under development.
 The expected release window is around the time of the Brick Rigs 1.8 update.
+A Discord Bot that controls these functions or other administatrive items might be developed at some point

 ### Todo: